Contract Insurance

 from damages (bodily injury, property damage and other potential losses) arising

-out of the contractor’s work on behalf of the state.
+out of the contractors work on behalf of the state.
 Actual contract insurance

 requirements will depend on exposures presented based on the scope of work.